Daniel N. Paul: Life

-and employed by the Canadian department of Indian Affairs 1971-1986.
+and employed by the Canadian department of Indian Affairs 1971–1986.
 From 1981 to 1986 he was the department's Nova Scotia District Superintendent of Lands, Revenues, Trusts, and Statutory Requirements.

 A community activist, he was the founding Executive Director of the Confederacy of Mainland Micmacs (CMM) from 1986 to 1994, and while in this position, initiated fundraising for a new community centre for the Indian Brook Reserve and founded and published the Micmac/Maliseet Nations News.
 In addition to publishing duties he initially wrote editorials for the paper and much of its copy.
 During his tenure at CMM, Paul also started a trust fund for the Confederacy, which would support financing legal issues for the six bands associated with the organization.
 His leadership helped resolve the Afton Band's 170-year-old treaty claim to old Summerside property.

 In addition, he worked to resolve land claims for the Pictou Landing Band.
 He has served on the Nova Scotia Human Rights Commission and on the Nova Scotia Department of Justice's Court Restructuring Task Force, among other provincial commissions, as a justice of the peace for the province, and has been a member of the Nova Scotia Police Review Board for over 20 years.
 He has also written bi-weekly op-eds for the Halifax Chronicle Herald newspaper.

 On January 14, 2000, he received a millennium award from the city of Halifax for his contributions.
 In 2001, Paul was involved with a CBC documentary entitled Growing Up Native, and in Bear Paw Productions' (Eastern Tide's) Expulsion and the Bounty Hunter.

+Paul died from cancer on June 27, 2023, at the age of 84.

 Author

-Paul has written numerous articles in newspapers and academic journals.
+Paul wrote numerous articles in newspapers and academic journals.
 He has written chapters for several books - two editions of the Mi'kmaq Anthology, Dawnland Voices, Living Treaties, Nova Scotia - Visions of the Future, and Power and Resistance.
-His novel Lightning Bolt will be published 2017 and his biography by Jon Tattrie.
-His most well-known work is We Were Not the Savages, which is now in its third edition.
+His novel Chief Lightning Bolt was published 2017, as was his biography by Jon Tattrie.
+His most well-known work is We Were Not the Savages, which is now in its fourth edition.
 Paul is critical of colonial historical accounts of the Mi’kmaq people: